 Required notices shall be sent by Certified Mail w/ Return Receipt or Certificate of Mailing (or an equivalent alternative accepted by the Director) and postmarked at least ten (10) calendar days before the public hearing.
 The Department will advise the Commission at the public hearing of any deficiencies in providing notice.

 Proof that notice has been mailed shall consist of a verified affidavit by the applicant or the Petition Representative indicating compliance with the notice requirements (or an equivalent alternative accepted by the Director or their designee) and shall be sufficient proof of notice under these rules regardless of actual receipt by the intended recipient.
-Said affidavit and a copy of the mailing list from the County Mapping and Transfers Office, must be filed in the office of the Department ten (10) calendar days prior to the public hearing.
+Said affidavit and a copy of the mailing list, must be filed in the office of the Department five (5) calendar days prior to the public hearing.

 The applicant shall bear the cost of and responsibility for all mailed notice to Interested Parties and HOAs.